wbopan/obsidian-liquid-glass/README.md

 ### From the creator of [Cupertino](https://github.com/aaaaalexis/obsidian-cupertino/)

-Baseline sets a new standard for your Obsidian vault experience.
-Sleek, familiar, and effortlessly minimal, with endless ways to make it yours, where less becomes so much more.
+Baseline sets a new standard for your Obsidian vault experience — sleek, familiar, and effortlessly minimal, offering endless ways to make it yours.

-[Support me and my work](https://www.buymeacoffee.com/sevenaxis) so I can keep regular updates and fixes.
-You’re also welcomed to submit pull requests.
+[Support me and my work](https://www.buymeacoffee.com/sevenaxis) so I can keep providing regular updates and fixes.
+You’re also welcome to submit pull requests.

 <a href="https://www.buymeacoffee.com/sevenaxis" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-violet.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 ## Coming from other themes?

-Baseline provides a comprehensive [Style Settings Migration Tool](https://aaaaalexis.github.io/obsidian-baseline/), allowing you to seamlessly copy your settings from other themes over.
-As of now, following themes are supported:
+Baseline provides a [Style Settings Migration Tool](https://aaaaalexis.github.io/obsidian-baseline/), allowing you to seamlessly copy your settings from other themes.
+For now, the following themes are supported:

 - [Minimal](https://github.com/kepano/obsidian-minimal/) by kepano
 - [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin/) by AnubisNekhet